 Washington, D.C. – The road to the historic re-establishment of diplomatic relations between the United States and Cuba on July 25, 2015, was supposed to usher a new era of U.S.-Cuba relations.
 For the first time in close to a century, a sitting American president visited Cuba and so did many representatives from various American companies.
 Supporters of the new policy lauded the outreach as a new way forward.
 Opponents argued it was a mistake and the move to normalize relations without settling the claims was premature.

-For American citizens holding thousands of certified claims against the government of Cuba for stolen properties confiscated after the 1959 Communist revolution, there was a hope that they would finally see justice and accountability.
+For American citizens holding thousands of certified claims against Cuba’s government for stolen properties confiscated after the 1959 Communist revolution, there was a hope that they would finally see justice and accountability.
 The claims were supposedly discussed between both countries for the first time in decades.
-Yet as of this writing, American taxpayers owed more than $10,000,000,000 by Cuba have yet to be paid what they are owed under U.S. law and under international claims law.
+Yet, as of this writing, American taxpayers owed more than $10,000,000,000 by Cuba have yet to be paid what they are owed under U.S. law and international claims law.

 PT Law Attorneys and Public Policy professionals have worked on U.S.-Cuba policy for decades including during the drafting of the Helms-Burton law in Congress.
 The firm currently represents nearly two dozen families who hold certified claims against Cuba.
 In advocacy efforts during the past few years, the Firm has stressed the importance of resolving these claims correctly, consistent with the law.

 The resolution of U.S.-Cuba property claims will set important precedents that will impact future property claims programs well beyond Cuba.
 During the past ten years, PT Law attorneys have testified before Congress, briefed policymakers in both political branches of government, foreign governments, businesses, and other interested parties on the importance of successfully resolving this long-standing dispute not only for our clients but to better inform the general public and fellow attorneys about these programs.